iAmAdamReid/portfolio-john-wick/README.md

 # John Wick Resume

-A mock resume for Mr. John Wick, using LESS CSS preprocessor and google fonts.
+A mock resume for Mr. John Wick, using LESS CSS preprocessor, flexbox, and Google fonts.